IVSoftware/E764-with-level-drag-drop/README.md

 - Before or After Target Row
 - Expanded rows stay expanded
-- Drag feedback similar to row version
+- Drag feedback similar to record version

 This custom version is simply swapped out manually in the Designer.cs file.